yufeiz6/5004-Project/README.md

 by Yufei Zhang, Zhen Yu Wang, Yi Zheng

 ## Pattern Description
-**The Command Pattern** encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
+**The Command Pattern** encapsulates a request as an object, thereby letting us parameterize other objects with different requests, queue or log requests, and support undoable operations.

 ...